kimmo1019/hicGAN/README.md

 [SAVE_DIR]: save directory for predicted data
 ```

+You need to generate your own test data in `npy` format and use `DATA_PATH` to load it.
 The predcited data will be saved in `SAVE_DIR` folder.

 Feel free to contact `liu-q16@mails.tsinghua.edu.cn` if you have any problem in implementing your own hicGAN model.